hubertli1991/Bird-Splat/README.md

 ## MVP
-create a bird that has a default motion of falling. this bird has a click listen attached to it which makes the bird jump whenever the mouse is clicked. pipes hang from the ceiling and floor.
+create a bird that has a default motion of falling. this bird has a click listener attached to it which makes the bird jump whenever the mouse is clicked.
+Pipes hang from the ceiling and floor.
 If the bird makes contact with either two objects, it gets splat.

 ## Wireframe
 ![ wireframe ](https://github.com/hubertli1991/Bird-Splat/issues)